 Beautiful Teton views and peaceful trails are easily accessible in Grand Teton National Park.
-Even on gentle-grade, short hikes, you can enjoy glacial lakes, lodgepole pine forests, and an up-close-and-personal perspective of the mountains.
+Even on gentle-grade, short hikes, you can enjoy glacial lakes, lodgepole pine forests and an up-close-and-personal perspective of the mountains.
 Here are our suggestions for easy day hikes suited to your ability and interests.

-Inspiration Point & Hidden Falls
+Inspiration Point and Hidden Falls

 Reached by crossing pristine Jenny Lake by boat or on foot from either the Jenny Lake trailhead or the less-trafficked String Lake trailhead, this is one of the most popular hikes in the Tetons.
 (5.2/4.4 miles RT or 1.8 via boat)